ceramicnetwork/CIPs/CIPs/CIP-79/CIP-79.md

 * If it's a `x25519` key:

-  * Add a `Curve25519EncryptionPublicKey` to the *publicKey* array:
+  * Add a `Curve25519EncryptionPublicKey` to the *verificationMethod* array:

     ```js
     {
       id: "<did>#<entry-key>",
-      type: "Curve25519EncryptionPublicKey",
+      type: "X25519KeyAgreementKey2019",
       controller: "<did>",
       publicKeyBase58: "<entry-value-public-key-base58btc-encoded>"
     }